• 21 Nov, 2024

 He worked out an arrangement with the centre where he registered.
 The scheme would transcend the first contract, and morphed into a bigger partnership—and a crusade he’d champion.
 He forged it into a statement of rights—the rights of bright candidates with handwriting disabilities—candidates whose dreams WAEC cares nothing about—to help themselves pass the exam.

-The council wields the 2004 Exam Malpractices Act to scare exam cheats.
+The council wields the 2004 Exam Malpractices Act to scare off exam cheats.
 Sections 1, 3, and 10 empowered WAEC to arrest Kupe and his collaborators, and fling them in jail for three years—if they carried out their intention, and got caught.
 A showdown was evidently in the offing.

 WAEC has crippled millions of toughs and serial failures among its candidates in its 68 years.
 It could easily make Kupe part of the stats, the least being a loser marking time at Ikoyi prison.